KYOTO: FAVOURITE HOTELS FOR FAMILIES

 Cots / Cribs at Mimaru.
 For children 24 months old and younger.
 Photo taken by Kim Mai.

-I wrote about the Mimaru chain here ( specifically about the one in Tokyo but it is the same chain.)
+I wrote about the Mimaru chain here ( specifically about one in Tokyo but it is the same chain.)

 The Mimaru near Nijo Castle is a little bit out of the way compared to some other Mimaru options so requires a train or bus change or two but the rooms here do have a washing machine inside each room and lots of space.
 They rent out games here and a rooftop space for guests to use.